Hospitalized COVID-19 Positive Patients

 Q. Is COVID-19 dangerous for kids?
 Is there a risk for my child to develop long-COVID-19?

 A. Children are contracting COVID-19 at a rising pace due to the contagious Omicron variant.
-In general, children do not become as ill as adults with COVID-19 but rising cases of symptomatic and hospitalized children across the country suggests the Omicron variant is playing a role in serious pediatric cases.
+In general, children do not become as ill as adults with COVID-19 but rising cases of symptomatic and hospitalized children across the country suggest the Omicron variant is playing a role in serious pediatric cases.
+CDC now recommends COVID-19 vaccines for everyone 6 months and older and boosters for everyone 5 years and older, if eligible.

-Q. Does the COVID-19 vaccine affect women’s fertility?
+Q. Does the COVID-19 affect fertility in women?

 A. No, the COVID-19 vaccine does not affect fertility.
 The COVID-19 vaccine will not affect the fertility of women who are seeking to become pregnant, including through in vitro fertilization methods.
 Contracting COVID-19, on the other hand, can have potentially serious impact on pregnancy and the mother’s health.
 The American College of Obstetrics and Gynecology strongly encourages pregnant women to be vaccinated against COVID-19 to protect themselves and their baby.